22.5 C

 Lobbyists told The Wall Street Journal that $1 million has become the standard fee for pardon lobbying work, with some clients offering success fees reaching $6 million.

 Constitutional scholars now call this expectation “Hamilton’s Folly” — an Enlightenment-era miscalculation about executive virtue.
 The Constitution provides virtually no constraints on pardon authority.
-Impeachment requires a two-thirds vote in the Senate, never achieved in American history.
+Impeachment requires a two-thirds vote in the Senate, never achieved in an impeachment conviction.
 The Supreme Court holds no original jurisdiction over pardons.

 The pardon power remains what the framers designed: stunningly unfettered, reliant entirely on the moral character of the person exercising it.
 Hamilton wagered the republic on presidential decency.
 That wager looks increasingly unwise.